Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/argocd.md

     enable_user_defined_apps: <Enable creating applications with the user-defined method- app of apps (true/false)>
     enable_auto_defined_apps: <Enable using automatic application creation with an ArgoCD applicationsets per environment>
     syncPolicy:
+      allowEmpty: <Allows ArgoCD to sync an ApplicationSet even if it results in an empty application (true/false)>
       selfHeal: <Automatically repair out-of-sync resources to match the desired state in Git (true/false)>
       prune: <Remove resources that are not present in the Git repository during sync (true/false)>
     main_git_repository: